mholling/nswtopo/README.markdown

   * 22/2/2014: version 0.7.1: used all tracks instead of just first when calculating bounds from a GPX/KML file; fixed bug preventing tiny maps from downloading; changed manner of specifying rendering options; added alternate source of basic contour/road/track/watercourse/label layers; reverted to flat layer structure for SVG file; changed HydroArea layer to perennial water areas only; changed to LPIMapLocal as default data source due to availability.
 * 3/7/2014: version 0.8: added RFS layers for stock dams and buildings; extracted various layer sources to external configuration files for greater flexibility; change way of specifying overlays; add ANC and water-drop icons for controls; add some SA and TAS map data sources.
   * 28/8/2014: version 0.8.1: change nsw/vegetation-2008-v2 woody vegetation colour; fix vegetation & relief rendering bug in Windows
-  * 10/27/2014: HEAD: add psd format output; fix bug in ArcGIS image servers
+  * 10/27/2014: HEAD: add psd format output; fix bug in ArcGIS image servers; change to online source of 1-second SRTM relief data